Jennifer Thorp is an award-winning writer and librettist based in Ireland.

 COMMISSIONS ARE NOW CLOSED

-Commissions are currently closed until JANUARY 2024.
+Commissions are currently closed until DECEMBER 2024.

 Want to work on something fun together?
-From January 2024 onward, use the Contact Form to get in touch.
+From December 2024 onward, use the Contact Form to get in touch.

 Jennifer Thorp is a writer working across a variety of forms, from novels to traditional motets and operatic texts.
 She was one of The Observer‘s top 10 debut novelists of 2021, and her first novel, Learwife, was one of Waterstones’ 2021 fiction books of the year.
 She was awarded a Markievicz Award by the Irish Arts Council in 2021.
 She is one of the recipients of the Ireland Basic Income for Artists Scheme.